The labor market is shaky.

 Job Search Advice for Veterans

 1. Convert your military credentials and skills for the civilian world.
-Some countries require military training certifications and licenses to be translated into civilian certificates before acceptance in a workplace (such as flying an aircraft, operating heavy machinery or treating patients).
-Start researching what and how long is needed to retake courses and be re-tested to convert these credentials before applying for jobs that require them.
+Some countries require military training certifications and licenses to be translated into their civilian equivalents before accepting them in a workplace (such as flying an aircraft, operating heavy machinery or treating patients).
+Look up whether any of your credentials need some kind of transfer, update or additional education to be valid stateside so you can retake courses or undergo any needed testing before applying for jobs that require them.

-2. Set realistic goals and a contingency plan.
-Identify the ideal jobs you wish to obtain and then some you would rather not take but apply to all – if you are not getting offers for any of the ideal jobs but you are offered a less than ideal position, then maybe it’s a good idea to accept it while looking for a more desirable opportunity.
+2. Set realistic goals and develop a contingency plan.
+Identify your ideal jobs as well as some jobs you would rather not take but could still tolerate and then apply to all of them.
+If you do not receive offers for any of the dream jobs, but you are offered a less-than-ideal position, you'll have a backup option.
+If needed you can accept a less appealing position while looking for a more desirable opportunity.

 3. Network, network, network.
-You have experienced a type of camaraderie in the military not often seen outside of it, so now is the time to reach out to your military networks and let your contacts know that you are looking for a civilian job.
+You have experienced a unique camaraderie in the military; now is the time to reach out to your military networks and let your contacts know that you are looking for a civilian job.
 Find out how to stand out in your job search.
-You might get a referral to an open position with a military-friendly employer or someone will recommend you to a recruiter looking for candidates with a military background.
+It never hurts to re-connect with people.
+You might get a referral to an open position with a military-friendly employer or someone could recommend you to a recruiter looking for candidates with a military background.

 4. Volunteer or work part-time while searching for a full-time job.
 Abandoning the military structure and getting re-accustomed to civilian life might be overwhelming, especially after a long service, so using a part-time or temp job as a “bridge” to a full-time job might be the answer.